Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Integer versus fractional Josephson effect and open quantum system generalization

-As already stated in the introduction, apart from shedding light on the intricate relationship between fractional charges and the fractional Josephson effect, we have one additional primary goal.
-We want to show that when including open quantum system dynamics and transport measurements, a fractional Josephson effect may be stabilized even for the topologically trivial quantum dot circuit, Eq.~\eqref{eq:complete_hamiltonian}, without the need for fine-tuning any system parameters.
-However, in order to even make such a claim, one first has to understand how one can possibly generalize the notion of a fractional Josephson effect for open systems.
+However, before continuing, we need to develop as a next preparatory step a generalization of the notion of a fractional Josephson effect for open systems.
 To this end, we consider either the quantum dot circuit, Eq.~\eqref{eq:complete_hamiltonian}, or the Majorana circuit described in Eq.~\eqref{eq:majorana_H}, and add a generic open system dynamics to it.
-For this purpose, we take as the basis the two closed system eigenstates $\left|\pm\right\rangle $ with eigenenergies $\epsilon_{\pm}\left(\phi\right)$, where $\epsilon_{\pm}$ can now either be $2\pi$-periodic, as in the trivial quantum dot case, or $4\pi$-periodic, as for the Majorana-based circuit, see Fig. \ref{fig:open_FJE}c and d.
+For this purpose, we take as the basis the two closed system eigenstates $\left|\pm\right\rangle $ with eigenenergies $\epsilon_{\pm}\left(\phi\right)$, where $\epsilon_{\pm}$ can now either be $2\pi$-periodic or $4\pi$-periodic, see Fig. \ref{fig:open_FJE}c and d.
 In the next section, we discuss a concrete model for open system dynamics for the quantum dot circuit; here, on this general, illustrative level, we are merely concerned with simple generic open system processes, which consists of stochastic transitions between the $\left|+\right\rangle $ and $\left|-\right\rangle $ states.
 Such processes can be described by a Lindblad quantum master equation for the density matrix $\rho=\sum_{\eta,\eta'=\pm}P_{\eta \eta'}\left|\eta\right\rangle \left\langle \eta'\right|$,

 with $a_{\pm}=\left|\pm\right\rangle \left\langle \mp\right|$, such that $\Gamma_{\pm}$ represents the rate for a stochastic jump from $\left|\mp\right\rangle $ to $\left|\pm\right\rangle $.